-Buy-back strategy
+Share issue and buy-back strategy

-Share buy-backs (and issuance) help reduce the volatility of the share price discount to net asset value per share and enhance the net asset value per share for continuing shareholders.
+Share issuance and buy-backs help reduce the volatility of the share price discount or premium to net asset value per share and enhance the net asset value per share for continuing shareholders.
 Shares will not be bought back at a premium to net asset value.
 Shares which are bought back by the Company may be cancelled or may be held in treasury.
-There is no limit on the amount of shares the Company can hold in treasury.
 Shares held in treasury may be resold, subject to conditions on dilution to net asset value.